Brinton Run Preserve

 Brinton Run Preserve is a protected area in Delaware County, Pennsylvania.

 Description

 The tract is in the area where the Battle of Brandywine between American and British soldiers was fought on September 11, 1777.
-The preserve has two 1.5 mile loop trails.
+The preserve has two 1.5 mi loop trails.

 The agricultural property was acquired for protection in 2021.

 It is in Chadds Ford Township.
-The property is 71.5 acres.
+The property is 71.5 acre.
 There are no bathrooms and pets are not allowed.

 It is open dawn to dusk and managed by North American Land Trust.
 It is across from the William Brinton 1704 House.